elmtree-askmo/cloudcannon-app/content/learn/education-studies/how-can-you-evaluate-the-trustworthiness-of-information-and-the-authors-intentions-in-a-text.md

 url: /learn/education-studies/questions/how-can-you-evaluate-the-trustworthiness-of-information-and-the-authors-intentions-in-a-text
 score: -1.0
 related_article1:
-    id: 162255
+    id: 162258
-    title: How can an author's professional affiliations and expert credentials influence their purpose in writing?
+    title: >-
+        What are the different types of evidence commonly used in texts, and how do they support claims?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-can-an-authors-professional-affiliations-and-expert-credentials-influence-their-purpose-in-writing
+    url: /learn/education-studies/questions/what-are-the-different-types-of-evidence-commonly-used-in-texts-and-how-do-they-support-claims
 related_article2:
-    id: 162560
+    id: 162262
-    title: What are the different types of evidence commonly used in texts, and how do they support claims?
+    title: >-
+        What strategies can be employed to identify bias and persuasive techniques in a text?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-are-the-different-types-of-evidence-commonly-used-in-texts-and-how-do-they-support-claims
+    url: /learn/education-studies/questions/what-strategies-can-be-employed-to-identify-bias-and-persuasive-techniques-in-a-text
 related_article3:
-    id: 162559
+    id: 162555
-    title: How does word choice, including loaded language, impact the point of view presented in a text?
+    title: >-
+        What are some key questions to ask when determining an author's purpose?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-does-word-choice-including-loaded-language-impact-the-point-of-view-presented-in-a-text
+    url: /learn/education-studies/questions/what-are-some-key-questions-to-ask-when-determining-an-authors-purpose
 related_article4:
-    id: 162555
+    id: 162571
-    title: What are some key questions to ask when determining an author's purpose?
+    title: >-
+        What are the key health considerations for maintaining nutritional balance and adequate protein sources in a vegetarian diet?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-are-some-key-questions-to-ask-when-determining-an-authors-purpose
+    url: /learn/education-studies/questions/what-are-the-key-health-considerations-for-maintaining-nutritional-balance-and-adequate-protein-sources-in-a-vegetarian-diet
 related_article5:
-    id: 162558
+    id: 162268
-    title: What questions can help identify an author's point of view in a text?
+    title: >-
+        What are the environmental benefits of a vegetarian diet in terms of resource efficiency and greenhouse gas emissions?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-questions-can-help-identify-an-authors-point-of-view-in-a-text
+    url: /learn/education-studies/questions/what-are-the-environmental-benefits-of-a-vegetarian-diet-in-terms-of-resource-efficiency-and-greenhouse-gas-emissions
 ---

 &nbsp;